True Life: I Rocked my Ice Hotel Holidays in Sweden

 Procrastination Strikes Again

 For my ice hotel holidays 2017, I really didn’t think that I would end up staying at the Ice Hotel in Sweden.
 I mean, I had tried to make a reservation, I really had.
 But all the rooms were booked, even three weeks before my stay (I was utterly shocked since I thought no one was weird enough to want to spend their winter holidays freezing to death in the Arctic.
-But clearly a ton of people do this since the hotel only has like 60 cold rooms that fill up fast).
+If only I had thought about planning a perfect 48 hours in Smaland instead.
+Such an amazing place).

 Not gonna lie, I was super bummed out since this hotel seemed to offer such a fun and unique experience (curse you procrastination and your self-harming ways) that I would totally miss out on (port party for 1).
 But, as I scrolled through the website, I found out that the hotel actually offers tours of the complex to the general public.
 So “Ok, ” I thought, ” problem solved